Desktop app for all the calls on your computer

 During live meetings, JotMe provides real-time transcription with high accuracy, even in fast-paced discussions involving multiple speakers.
 The transcript updates as the conversation unfolds, allowing you to follow along, validate key points, and stay focused without scrambling to take manual notes.

-JotMe supports multilingual real-time transcripts, making it especially useful in meetings where participants speak different languages or use mixed terminology.
-The live transcript helps capture exact phrasing, names, and technical terms as they are spoken, ensuring that post-meeting notes and summaries are grounded in accurate, context-aware records rather than memory or assumptions.
+What makes this feature especially valuable is JotMe's multilingual support.
+Teams can view conversations across different languages in real time, making it easier for participants to understand discussions without relying on separate translation tools.
+The live transcript also captures exact phrasing, names, and technical terms as they are spoken, ensuring that post-meeting notes and summaries are based on accurate, context-rich records rather than memory or assumptions.

 multilingual transcription in real time